grantorigo/ANN-WF/README.md

 * the lowest relative errors (calculated as (E_ann - E_ed)/E_ed, where E_ed the energy obtained form exact diagonalization and E_ann the result from the network) for every configuration,
 * all the relative errors for every configuration as obtained from every repetitions,
 * the weight matrices corresponding to the lowest relative erros for every configuration,
-* the learning curve corresponding to the lowest relative erros for every configuration.
+* the learning curve contains the relative error and variational energy of every optimization step for every configurations lowest final relative error.

 The name of the ouput file is composed form the system settings
 * AFH-pm no sign transformation